acoular/acoular/docs/source/index.rst

-.. beamfpy documentation master file
+.. acoular documentation master file

-Welcome to beamfpy's documentation!
+Welcome to acoular's documentation!
 ===================================

-Beamfpy is a framework for acoustic beamforming that is written in the Python programming language.
+Acoular is a framework for acoustic beamforming that is written in the Python programming language.
 It is aimed at applications in acoustic testing.
 Multichannel data recorded by a microphone array can be processed and analyzed in order generate mappings of sound source distributions.
 The maps (acoustic photographs) can then be used to  locate sources of interest and to characterize them using their spectra.

 A few highlights of the framework: